+We use the following models as perturbed systems in our numerical simulations.
+For each model, we fix the perturbation parameter to $\alpha=0.1$ and numerically compare the performance of PFs vs CPFs for various correctors.
+We also consider cases with $\alpha=0.3$ and $\alpha=0.01$ in \cref{fig:fixed_r_simulations} to probe a broader range for the perturbation parameter.
+All other simulation parameters are identical to our simulations for non-perturbed systems.
+We note that small values of $\alpha$, such as $\alpha=0.01$, are more relevant for classical or high-precision simulations than for implementations on noisy hardware, because the improvements provided by correctors for such cases can be well below current hardware noise.
+Similarly, higher values of~$r$ (e.g., $r=1000$ used for simulations in \cref{app:extended_simulations}) are more appropriate for classical simulations or fault-tolerant quantum computers rather than near-term quantum computers.
-As the first model to demonstrate the effectiveness of correctors for perturbed systems, we consider the Hubbard model in regimes where the model represents a perturbed system.
-In this case, the Hubbard Hamiltonian can be written as $H=A+\alpha B$ where $A$ is the main part, and $B$ is the perturbation part.
-The ratio of interaction to hopping $U_\text{int}/t_\text{hop}$ determines the main and perturbative parts of the Hamiltonian.
-We consider two cases:

-\begin{itemize} \item\textbf{Weak coupling}: In this case, $U_\text{int} \ll t_\text{hop}$ and the kinetic term dominates, so $A$ is the kinetic term, and $B$ is the on-site interaction (potential) term.
-In our numerical simulation for this case, we fix the hopping integral $t_\text{hop}=1$ and take the perturbation parameter as $\alpha=U_\text{int}$.
+\textbf{Weak Hubbard models.} In regimes where the Hubbard model is a perturbed system, the Hamiltonian can be decomposed as $H=A+\alpha B$, where $A$ is the main part and $B$ is the perturbation part.
+The ratio~$U_\text{int}/t_\text{hop}$ in the Hubbard model determines this decomposition.
+We consider two cases: \begin{itemize} \item\textbf{Weak coupling regime.} In this case, $U_\text{int} \ll t_\text{hop}$ and the kinetic part dominates; $A$ is the kinetic part and $B$ is the interaction term.
+In our numerical simulations, we fix $t_\text{hop}=1$ and set the perturbation parameter as $\alpha=U_\text{int}$.

-\item\textbf{Weak hopping (strongly correlated regime)}: In this case, which is often the case of interest, $t_\text{hop}\ll U_\text{int}$ and the potential term dominates.
-Then, $A$ is the potential term, and $B$ is the kinetic term.
-In our numerical simulation for this case, we fix the interaction strength to $U_\text{int}=1$ and take the perturbation parameter as $\alpha= t_\text{hop}$. \end{itemize}
+\item\textbf{Weak hopping (strongly correlated) regime}: In this case, $t_\text{hop}\ll U_\text{int}$ (often the regime of interest) and the potential term dominates; $A$ is the interaction part and~$B$ is the kinetic part.
+In our numerical simulation for this case, we fix $U_\text{int}=1$ and set the perturbation parameter as $\alpha= t_\text{hop}$. \end{itemize}

-The numerical results for the Hubbard model with weak coupling and weak hopping are shown in top and middle panels of \cref{fig:pert}, respectively.